 - 4. Using a web browser, go to the IP address of MR and log in. - 5.
-Go to \$ Settings → Alerts. - 6.
-Click Email and then Add new. - 7.
+Go to \clubsuit Settings \rightarrow \clubsuit Alerts. - 6.
+Enable Email using the toggle on the left as shown below. - 7.
 Enter a name for the sender or site to help you identify which site the alerts come from. - 8.
 Enter the SMTP settings for your email service. - a.
 Set the security option to Automatic in order to use SSL/TLS or STARTTLS encryption. - b.
 Set the security option to None if you are using a port that does not support encryption. - 9.
 Enter one or more recipient email addresses, separated by commas. - 10.
 If desired, you can make replies to the alert emails automatically go to a different address. - 11.
-Select Save when finished and wait for the success verification message. - 12.
-Activate the newly added email notifier by flipping the toggle switch.
+Select Save when finished and wait for the success verification message.